-But before you just throw the notion to build a shed or pre built cabin for yourself out the door remember that a small number of construction savvy homeowners may still be better off going that direction.
+But before you just throw the notion to build a shed or pre-built cabin for yourself out the door remember that a small number of construction-savvy homeowners may still be better off going in that direction.
 If you:

 - value relationships more than money and you feel that working together with someone may be a good way to build a relationship